 If your credit card number has been exposed and you notice unauthorized charges, immediately report it to the business where the charge occurred as well as to your bank.

 Your credit card issuer can cancel your current credit card and send out a new card with a new number.
 Your credit card issuer also can investigate the disputed charges.

 Make sure to check all of your accounts to see if other accounts may have been compromised.
 Also, it’s important to reset PINs and banking passwords.

-Monitoring your credit report for suspicious activity is important as well.
+Monitoring your identity and credit report for suspicious activity is important as well.
 Staying on top of your credit report and scores can help alert you to fraudulent activity or billing inconsistencies.